 - The Internship will not take place on the SUNY ESF campus or its properties.

 - SUNY-ESF may submit a maximum number of proposals that must meet minimal criteria as established by the Campus Coordinator.
 The maximum number of proposals accepted by the Sussman Trustees is established each year immediately prior to the application deadline.
-In 2013, ESF was be permitted to submit 12 proposals; we anticipate a similar number in 2014.
+In 2015, ESF was be permitted to submit 12 proposals, 11 of which were funded; we anticipate 13 in 2016.

-- In 2013, EBS Trustees are particularly interested in considering proposals suggesting notable urban or climate related projects.
+- As in past years, EBS Trustees are particularly interested in considering proposals suggesting notable urban or climate related projects.

 The Edna Bailey Sussman Foundation provides financial support for graduate students who are currently matriculated in graduate degree programs (MS, MF, MLA, MPS, or PhD) at SUNY ESF.
 Applications from students who are currently applying for admission into graduate programs cannot be accepted.
 Faculty, staff and undergraduate students are not eligible to apply for Sussman Funds.